-The current 2013-2014 surveys reported no evidence of fire damages in any areas and, although cattle were still present in some areas, their numbers were severely reduced and grazing damage was substantially reduced from previous years.
-Indeed, there was no evidence of 'extreme' damage (compared to 81% in 2012-2013) and only one area showed 'high' grazing pressures (early wet season 2013).
+In contrast to previous years (e.g. 2012-2013, where there was substantial fire damage and extreme cattle damage), the current 2013-2014 surveys reported no evidence of fire damages in any areas and, although a few cattle were sighted in some areas, their numbers were severely reduced and grazing damage was substantially reduced from previous years.
+Indeed, there was no evidence of 'extreme' or 'high' grazing pressures (unlike previous years).

-Surveys during 2013-2014 wet season showed that Sarga spp. and Triodia spp. were the most abundant feeding grasses present in the Gouldian finch breeding and feeding habitats.
-Furthermore, another 5 grasses (including the grazing-sensitive Alloteropsis) used by Gouldian finches were observed in higher proportions in 2013-2104 than during the previous 2012-2013 vegetation surveys.
+Surveys during 2014-2015 wet season showed that Sarga spp. and Triodia spp. were the most abundant feeding grasses present in the Gouldian finch breeding and feeding habitats.
+Furthermore, another 5 grasses (including the grazing-sensitive Alloteropsis) used by Gouldian finches were observed in higher proportions in 2014-2015 than during the previous 2013-2014 vegetation surveys.
 Detailed phenology assessments of the Gouldian finch feeding grasses revealed that Sorghum spp. and Triodia spp. were the most prominent grass species observed flowering and seeding in the areas.
 In contrast, the grazing-sensitive Alloteropsis semialata and Heteropogon triticeus were much less common, and few of these plants were observed seeding.